MohammadRuhulAmin/mongodb_tutorial/README.md

 - **Internet of Things (IoT) applications:** MongoDB can capture and store data from a large number of devices and sensors, proving beneficial in IoT scenarios.
 - **Mobile applications:** MongoDB provides a flexible data model, which is an essential requirement for the dynamic nature and varying data types of mobile applications.

-**In conclusion, MongoDB is a powerful and versatile NoSQL database that can efficiently handle unstructured and semi-structured data, making it an excellent choice for various applications and industries.**
+*MongoDB is a powerful and versatile NoSQL database that can efficiently handle unstructured and semi-structured data, making it an excellent choice for various applications and industries.*

 ## <span style="color: green">Topics</span>